hbhasin/Image-Recognition-with-Deep-Learning/Image Classification with Transfer Learning.md

 ### Transfer Learning
 **Noodles Dataset**: All four models achieved greater than 85% test accuracy with the Xception model performing the best at 100%.

-**Leaves Dataset**: Three of the four models achieved gretaer than 91% test accuracy with the VGG model performing the best at 100% and the Inception V3 model coming in second best at 97.3%.
+**Leaves Dataset**: Three of the four models achieved greater than 91% test accuracy with the VGG model performing the best at 100% and the Inception V3 model coming in second best at 97.3%.
 The Xception model that performed superbly on the Noodles dataset was only capable of achieving 70.3%.

 **Dogs Dataset**: The VGG16 and VGG19 models had a very difficult time with this dataset - 18.8% for VGG19 and 35.9% for VGG16.
 The Inception V3 model performed the best with 87% followed by the Xception model with 76.6%.